ZipCodeCore/Maven.TC-Casino/README.md

 # TC-Casino
+* Objective:
-* So in this lab you will be creating a casino based game.
+ * To create a casino simulation.

 ## Minimum Viable Product (MVP)
 * Your application must have at the very least 3 games: